ozyurtf/cpu-scheduler/README.md

 **Dispatch is the action of assigning the process to the running state.
 When a process is dispatched, this means that it is selected by the CPU to be executed.*

-In a system that we developed according to the 2-State Model, a process can be assigned either **Running** or **Not Running** state.

-But the problem is that if a process is not in the running state, there might be many reasons why it is not in the running state: maybe it is waiting an IO operation, or maybe it is ready to and waiting for the CPU to be executed.
-In two state model, we ignore all of these possibilities and simply assign not running state if the process is not running.
+But the thing is: if a process is not in the **running** state, there might be many reasons why it is not in the **running** state: maybe it is waiting for an IO operation, or maybe it is actually ready to be executed by the CPU but it is still waiting for it.
+In the two state model, we ignore all of these possibilities and simply assign **not running** state if the process is not running.

-And two state model is efficient only if all the processes that are in not running state are ready for execution.
+Two state model is efficient only if all the processes that are in **not running** state are ready for execution.
 But this may not be the case sometimes.

-Sometimes, a process that is in not running state might be waiting for some IO operation or another event.
-In those cases, the dispatcher cannot simply select the process from the front of the queue.
-It would have to scan the queue to search for the process that can be executed at that moment.
-The best way to solve this problem is to split the not running state into separate groups.
+Sometimes, the reason why a process is **not running** might be because it is waiting for some IO operation or another event.
+In those cases, the dispatcher cannot simply select a process that is in **not running** state.
+Because it doesn't know if the process in the **not running** state is **ready** to be executed, or if it is **blocked** and still waiting an IO operation or another event completion.

-So, we can try to introduce these factors in a new state model.
+The best way to solve this problem is to split the **not running** state into two new states: **ready** and **blocked**.

 ### Three-State Model